stadium-software/datagrid-inline-edit/README.md

    2. DataGridClass: The unique classname you assigned to the *DataGrid* (e.g datagrid-inline-edit)
    3. FormFields: Select the *List* called "FormFields" from the dropdown
    4. IdentityColumn: The column number (e.g. 1)
-   5. CallbackScript: The name of the page-level script that will process the updated data (e.g. SaveGrid)
+   5. CallbackScript: The name of the page-level script that will process the updated data (e.g. SaveGrid).

+**NOTE: Be sure to refresh the DataGrid data after saving updates to facilitate the correct functioning of the DataGrid search and sort functionality**

 ![Inline Editing Input Parameters](images/InlineEditingInputParameters.png)